vinnydiehl/flappy_turd/README.md

-# Flappy Bird
+# Flappy Turd 💩

-Do I need to put anything here?
-It's Flappy Bird!
+This is my shitty Flappy Bird clone